 Turn Vegeta Into a Hostess Gift

 This would make a neat edible gift for Christmas or any other time of year when a hostess gift is in order.
-Place this seasoning in a clear glass bottle with a cork stopper or a screw-top.
-Tie a ribbon around the neck of the bottle, and include a printed description of what Vegeta is and how it's used.
+Place this seasoning in a container like a clear glass bottle with a cork stopper or a screw-top.
+Tie a ribbon around the neck of the bottle and include a printed description of what Vegeta is and how it's used.
 An extra-special touch would be to attach a printed version of a recipe that calls for Vegeta.
 Your salt- and MSG-conscious friends will love you.